Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 First impressions

-My first impression of Trae was positive.
+My first impression was positive.
 The workflow felt smooth, and it did not take long to understand how to use it for practical development work.

 The experience felt familiar if you have used modern AI coding tools before.
-You explain what you want, give context, review the response, and continue refining.
+You explain what you want, give context, review the response, and refine from there.
 The difference is that Trae felt strong at working with broader development instructions.

 Trae vs Claude: how close was the output?